leram84/layer.Cake/README.md

 ## Add-Ons

-Once your base theme is setup, you can also make some customization's and additions via [CSS](https://github.com/leram84/layer.Cake/tree/master/CSS/Add-Ons) and [HTML](https://github.com/leram84/layer.Cake/tree/master/HTML/Add-Ons) Add-ons
+Once your base theme is setup, you can also make some customization's and additions via [Add-ons](https://github.com/leram84/layer.Cake/tree/master/Add-Ons)

 [Remove Blur Add-On](https://github.com/leram84/layer.Cake/blob/master/CSS/Add-Ons/Remove-Blur.css)
 > **Description**:  Remove the Blur Effect that displays over ACTIVE icons in the sidebar. <br/>